 Kitchen Ideas If you ask any parent which room in their home receives the most use, they’ll most likely reply to the kitchen.
 While the kitchen is a popular gathering spot for families, it also has several characteristics that aren’t very kid-friendly—hot stovetops, knives and forks, and breakable dinnerware, name them.
 Planning ahead is essential to save you the regular kitchenware replacement for when the kids break them.

 Transforming your kitchen to suit a family setting and accommodate kids saves you from being depended on by the kids.
-So how do you achieve this?
-There are simple tips that will save you the hustle of having to be a full-time kitchen monitor.

 1. Add Adjustable Step Stools